PadmaUnlimited/padma-theme/padma/README.txt

 - Added: Custom Archive title
 New Option to upgrade and use developer/preview version New Block: Site Logo
-Added toggle option to slider inputs (Block API)
+New inline editor for certain fields on Visual Editor Added toggle option to slider inputs (Block API)
 Added constant PADMA_DISABLE_PHP_VERIFICATION, if true Padma will not verify PHP version Added 'font-display: swap' to Google Fonts to ensure text remains visible during webfont load